rabbit161/Mini-Projects/README.md

 # Mini-Projects
-Mini projects to help understand
+Mini projects to help me understand aspects of coding

 Suduku solver - to help cerment my understanding of the backtracking algorithm